umran/fsm/readme.md

 To transition a machine's state, we call the machine's `ReconcileForState()` method.
 This method requires two arguments and returns an error:

 1. the first argument is a `string` indicating the name of the state to transition to
-2. the second argument is an `interface{}` type and is passed to the state's `On` function (if it is defined)
+2. the second argument is list of type `interface{}` and is passed to both the machine's `reconcileState` function (if it is defined) and the state's `On` function (if it is defined)

 ````go
 err := machine.ReconcileforState("STATE_1", nil)
 ````

 If `ReconcileForState()` is called with the machine's current state, it will return immediately, since the machine is already in the desired state.
-Please note that in this case the `On` function of the state is not called.
+Please note that in this case neither the machine's `reconcileUpdate` function, nor the state's `On` function is called.
 For this reason, it is sometimes necessary to provide an empty initial state when generating a new machine in order to make sure that the associated `On` function is called when the machine eventually assumes the desired initial state.

 When `ReconcileForState()` is called, it determines if the state transition is allowed.
 If the transition is not allowed, it will return the following error: `ErrUndefinedTransition`.